-Prepending debug_Log_path with the + character appends logging entries.
+Prepending debug Log path with the + character appends logging entries.

-Start lmgrd by a user other than root since processes started by root can introduce security risks.
-If lmgrd must be started by the root user, use the su command to run lmgrd as a non-privileged user:
+Start 1mgrd by a user other than root since processes started by root can introduce security risks.
+If 1mgrd must be started by the root user, use the su command to run 1mgrd as a non-privileged user: